Mohinder Kaur Bhamra: Early life in England

 In 1961, Bhamra moved to England with her son and joined her husband who had already been studying civil engineering in London.

-In England, following the birth of her second son, Satpaul, and after regularly attending gurdwaras in Shepherd's Bush and Stepney Green where she sang, played the dholki and read prayers, people began to invite her to sing at celebrations, and by 1966 she was performing at weddings.
+In England, following the birth of her second son Satpaul, and after regularly attending gurdwaras in Shepherd's Bush and Stepney Green where she sang, played the dholki and read prayers, people began to invite Bhamra to sing at celebrations, and by 1966 she was performing at weddings.
 Before finally settling in Southall, London, in 1968, she had lived at Finsbury Park, Muswell Hill and Palmers Green.
 Bhamra held several brief jobs including six months at a crochet knit company, time at a mailing office and spent one Christmas period sticking labels onto packets of sausages at a sausage factory.

-In her early career she would sing at Sikh wedding ceremonies in the mornings followed in the afternoon with performing at the reception party.
-Her son, Kuljit, who played the tabla, accompanied her, later followed by his two younger brothers.
+In her early career, Bhamra would sing at Sikh wedding ceremonies in the mornings followed in the afternoon with performing at the reception party.
+Her son Kuljit, who played the tabla, accompanied her, later followed by his two younger brothers.
 In 1978 her family group joined A.S.
 Kang.